What are Synthetic Drugs?

 - Memory problems or an inability to concentrate.

-If you recognize these signs in a loved one, they may have an issue with synthetic drug abuse and could benefit from a formal detox or substance abuse treatment program.
+If you recognize these signs in a loved one, they may have an issue with addiction and could benefit from a formal detox or treatment for synthetic drugs program.

 There are a variety of long-term effects of synthetic drug use, and it’s important to understand what you or a loved one is risking when it comes to using synthetic drugs.